 On this remarkable adventure we explore Norway and Swedish Lapland, travelling north far into the Arctic Circle where we seek out the magical Northern Lights.
 Travelling on some of Scandinavia's most scenic railways, our tour takes us to the spectacularly beautiful Lofoten Islands and offers several opportunities to see the Aurora Borealis.

-Majestic mountains and heavenly fjords in Norway combine with the tranquil landscapes of Sweden on an epic journey that includes every great Scandinavian rail experience.
-On this exciting 15-day tour you'll visit the fascinating cities Oslo and Stockholm and travel beyond the Arctic Circle to the 'Land of the Midnight Sun'.
+Majestic mountains and heavenly fjords in the Norway combine with the tranquil landscapes of Sweden on an epic journey that includes every great Scandinavian rail experience.
+On this exciting 15-day tour you'll visit the fascinating cities Oslo and Stockholm and travel beyond the Arctic Circle to the 'Land of the Midnight Sun'

 Explore Denmark, Sweden and Norway on this truly spectacular overland rail adventure.
-We visit the region's three magnificent and lively capital cities, Copenhagen, Stockholm, Oslo and Norway's awe-inspiring fjords, the wild landscapes north of the Arctic Circle in the land of the midnight sun.
+We visit the region's three magnificent and lively capital cities, Copenhagen, Stockholm and Oslo, Norway's awe-inspiring fjords and the wild landscapes north of the Arctic Circle in the Land of the Midnight Sun.

 Touring Sweden by train with Great Rail Journeys

 As the UK's leading provider of specialist rail holidays for more than thirty years, Great Rail Journeys is proud to offer escorted rail tours in Sweden which offer both a truly memorable experience and wonderful value for money.

 The cost of your Sweden train holiday covers all transport costs including flights or cruises as appropriate, an itinerary of exciting excursions and guided tours which highlight the best of Sweden, overnight accommodation and a selection of meals.